Politics, History & Economics

 - Pompidou Centre

-History of this unique building
+Learn about the history of this unique building in Paris.

 - Results of the 2022 presidential election's first round

 Here's a summary of the main results of the first round of France's 2022 presidential elections.

 Why is December 31st Saint Sylvester's Day in the calendar?

 - Stereotypes about girls: an evolution?

 Danielle Moreau, a sociologist, talks about the evolution of stereotypes towards girls on a radio show.

 A French-language commission came up with a translation for the ubiquitous expression "fake news".

 Here's the story of how widow Barbe-Nicole Clicquot created one of the most famous champagne brands in the world.

 Learn how Napoleon Bonaparte became Head of State following a coup d'Etat in 1799.